Elk Fire

 The Elk Fire was a wildfire burning near the town of Meeker, Colorado and the community of Buford, Colorado that began on August 2, 2025.
-As of August 12, the fire burned 14549 acre and is 100% contained.
+14549 acre and is 100% contained.

 The fire has destroyed at least 2 homes.

 Events

 August

 The Elk Fire was first reported on August 2, 2025, at around 12:30 pm MST.

-On August 5, 2025 Colorado Governor Jared Polis issued a state of emergency for four wildfires burning in western colorado, including the Elk Fire.
+On August 5, 2025, Colorado Governor Jared Polis issued a state of emergency for four wildfires burning in western Colorado, including the Elk Fire.

+On August 16, 2025, the fire was reported as fully contained after burning 14,518 acres.

 Cause

-The cause of the fire is believed to be due to lightning.
+The fire started because of a lightning strike, as witnessed by local in miller creek.